dissemin/dissemin/doc/sphinx/administration/repositories.rst

 This groups the DDC when displayed to the user.

 .. note::
-    You can localize your DDC name, see :doc:`localization` for further information.
+    You can localize your DDC name, see :doc:`../contributing/localization` for further information.

 Green Open Access Service
 =========================

 Under ``goa_service`` you can add some information about a possible green open access service.
 Leave this empty if you do not want a message shown to the user.

 The GOAS object requires